nyctef/evefifo/README.md

 Database
 --------
-Use `sqlite3 -init model/scripts/create-sqlite-db.sql evefifo.sqlite` to initialise the database for sqlite
+Use `sqlite3 -init model\scripts\create-sqlite-db.sql c:\temp\evefifo.sqlite` to initialise the database for sqlite

 TODO: set up option for SQL Server (just a different connection string?)